matchmore/tech-blog/20180808/README.md

 Great, now we need to subscribe to other postings

-For now lets add a simple subscription, lets get everything published in our vicinity.
+For now let's add a simple subscription, let's get everything published in our vicinity.

 In the App.xaml.cs, OnStart method add